 I got out right at 2:00 with another single, but we were stuck behind a couple of slow groups all round.
 My partner was a Duke’s Club member and obviously had a strong affinity for the course itself.
 He told me a lot about it.
 Unfortunately, he left after nine holes and I was stuck as a single in the middle of the pack.
 The total pace of just over four hours wasn’t too bad, but it seemed like it should have been quicker as I saw a few open holes ahead.

 As for the course itself, it’s a pretty simple old design.
 I was really hoping to love it for its old school charm and traditional features, but it’s just not one that will blow you away too much—especially compared to so many really spectacular options in this area.
 It’s not a bad course by any measure.
 It’s not super long, but it still offers plenty of challenge.
-It may be a little plain by today’s standards, but it’s very far from boring.
+It may be a little plain by today’s standards, yet it’s far from boring.

 The greens at Del Monte are the course’s biggest defense.
 My playing partner explained how fast they normally roll.
 They were only at medium speeds for us Friday, but still pretty slick on anything downhill.
 Most of the greens here seem pretty simple and they are all fairly small.
 They are not quite as small as Pebble’s tiny greens, but are perhaps equally as deceptive.
 None of the slopes or breaks look that severe, but they are much trickier than they appear.